day in Barcelona

 Barcelona is the capital of the Catalonian territory of Spain and is a Mediterranean seaside cosmopolis.
 There are plenty of architectural delights to drink in here, including the famous works of Antoni Gaudila Sagrada Familia being one of the most famous sights in Europe.

-The first time I visited Barcelona was actually on our way to Perpignan in southern France, when we stayed at Studio Vert vegan b&b (a trip I highly recommended).
-The second time around, I spent a full day there before heading to a retreat in Sitges, Spain.
+The first time I visited Barcelona was actually on our way to Perpignan in Southern France, where we stayed at Studio Vert.
+The second time around, I spent a full day here before heading to a retreat in Sitges, Spain.

 Barcelona El Prat Airport